ajnabee22/Github-profile/README.md

 # Hey!!
 Great to see you here!

-* 🏢 Pursuing my Bachelor's in Computer Science and Engineering from [Indian Institute of Information Technology Vadodara](http://www.iiitvadodara.ac.in/).
+* 🏢 B.Tech. in Computer Science and Engineering from [Indian Institute of Information Technology Vadodara](http://www.iiitvadodara.ac.in/).

 * 💻 Tech enthusiast, problem solving & loves gadgets.

 * 💡 Always open to collaborating on projects and innovative ideas.

-* 📚 Currently working on some projects and learning [Web3 Development](https://en.wikipedia.org/wiki/Web3).
+* 📚 Currently working in Yatra Online Limited as Software Engineer using Angular and dotnet technologies.

 * 💬 Ask me about anything ,happy to help!